 I also try to watch my spending, but some pieces are worth the splurge—like my barstools.
 I originally purchased barstools locally, but within a year they were falling apart.
 Fast forward a few years, and I’ve replaced them with these fabulous bar stools and I could not be happier.
 They are sturdy and super-easy to clean.

-I am also a realist and try to keep that in mind when kitting out my kitchen with small appliances, hence the no-fuss Mr. Coffee there in the corner.
+I am also a realist and try to keep that in mind when fitting out my kitchen with small appliances, hence the no-fuss Mr. Coffee there in the corner.
 Everyone knows how to use a Mr. Coffee.
 No coffee emergencies here!
 My last pro tip that never disappoints?
 I provide two sets of knives—serrated knives and non-serrated knives.

 GUEST MANIFESTO MAGNET